ppy/osu-wiki/news/2019-05-31-new-featured-artist-james-landino.md

 ---------

-As always, the above tracks are available over at [**James Landino's Featured Artist listing**](https://osu.ppy.sh/beatmaps/artists/39), and are 100% free for use in modding and mapping.
-We might've already said this, but it warrants repeating!
+As always, the above tracks are available over at [**James Landino's Featured Artist listing**](https://osu.ppy.sh/beatmaps/artists/39), and are 100% free for use in mapping.
 Go forth and map his wonderful work, guilt and risk free.

 In other news, we've recently brought so many new artists on board the Featured Artist project that we've had to sit down and reconsider our two-a-month release schedule that we've been maintaining strong all year so far!
 Depending on how things go, June might be a very busy month indeed!